 Students who have majored in English work in business, public relations and advertising, broadcasting, journalism, publishing, law and government service, as well as in elementary, secondary and college teaching.
 Those who go on to work in these varied fields will benefit from the skills of interpretation, argument, and human interaction that the study of English provides.
 Our graduates can express themselves clearly, rigorously, and passionately.
 They understand the relationship between language and authority, and they gain the tolerance for ambiguity, the sensitivity to nuance, and the knack for combining wit and hard work that all contribute to innovative and creative problem-solving.

-The English Department also publishes an exciting variety of professional and student publications, including Zaum, a literary journal run and operated by students; and Volt, a nationally renowned literary magazine.
+The English Department also publishes an exciting variety of professional and student publications, including Zaum, a literary journal run and operated by students.
 Students have the opportunity to gain experience by participating in the production of their own journals through formal classwork.
 For more information, see the link to “Publications” on the left side of this page.

 If you’re interested in majoring or minoring in English, please contact our office or drop in on a faculty member’s open office hours.
-If you are interested in graduate work, please contact our Chair of Graduate Studies.
+If you are interested in graduate work, please contact our English MA Coordinator.
 We look forward to working with you.